Saturday, July 31, 2010

 We will also attempt:

-Making a new tale from an old one
+To make a new tale from an old one.

 Cinderella Stories from many traditions (Amazon "listmania" list)